NFlieger/zg-bijou-roller/README.md

 This addon rolls NEED, GREED or PASS on bijous and coins dropping in Zul'Gurub.

-The default behaviour for both bijous and coins is greed and these defaults are used after every ui reload.
+The default behaviour for both bijous and coins is GREED.
-You have to think every ZG ID again on how to roll in that particular group.
+You can change these behaviours using CLI commands as well as using the GUI in Interface Options (or open it via `/zgroll`).

+For more info an the CLI commands type `/zgroll help` or read the info below.

 To roll differently on bijous (and by default coins), type one of the following: